What Does Non-Ionizing Mean in Terahertz Devices?

 Is Terahertz Non-Ionizing?

-Terahertz radiation is generally described as non-ionizing.
+Terahertz radiation is generally categorized as non-ionizing electromagnetic radiation.

-A better safety sentence is:
+A better safety statement is:

 Why “Non-Ionizing” Can Be Misleading in Marketing

-You may see language like:
+You may see phrases such as:

 • safe because non-ionizing